khusantoy/khusanboytursunov/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Php & Laravel
 - 📫 How to reach me https://t.me/vebmuhandis
+- 👨‍💻 All of my projects are available at https://t.me/khusanboy_codes

 <!---
 khusanboytursunov/khusanboytursunov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.